satash007/Classroom-Engagement-Application-Project-Management/README.md

+# About
-This repository stores the codebase of a Classroom Engagement Application developed by a student group called Spartan Tech Solutions.
+  - This repository stores the codebase of a Classroom Engagement Application developed by a student group called Spartan Tech Solutions.

 # Presentation Video
   - https://youtu.be/ZVNBD7R_xUI